octobercms/docs/3.x/extend/forms/form-widgets.md

 }
 ```

-The short code is optional and can be used when referencing the widget in the [Form field definitions](forms.md#field-widget), it should be a unique value to avoid conflicts with other form fields.
+The short code is optional and can be used when referencing the widget in the [form field definitions](./form-controller.md), it should be a unique value to avoid conflicts with other form fields.

 ### Loading Form Data